-Like most of the dive sites in the Turks and Caicos, Grand Turk diving is mainly characterized by wall sites.
+As is the case with most of the dive sites in the Turks and Caicos, the excellent diving at Grand Turk is characterized by wall sites.
 The transitions from the typical shallow sandy bottoms (usually 40-50ft or 12-15m) to the very deep water differ, with some sites offering sheer drops and others, shelves or a more gradual edge.
 Reef architecture is amazing, featuring canyons, arches, sand chutes, overhangs and swim-throughs.
 Sharks, rays, turtles, reef fish and vibrant coral are abundant.

 Grand Turk is a convenient place for diving.
 Nearly all of the popular dive sites are located close off the west coast of Grand Turk in the Columbus Landfall National Park, which includes the beach and waters fronting the Grand Turk Cruise Center and the country’s capital of Cockburn Town.
 Most of the accommodations and dive operators are located on the beach in the Cockburn Town area and it’s often only a couple minute boat ride out to the common dive sites.